Affiliate links on Android Authority may earn us a commission. Learn more.

 Should you jailbreak your iPhone or iPad?

 Even today, jailbreaking gives you access to a range of customization options.
 For example, you can install apps that bring newer iOS features like gesture navigation to older devices and versions.
 Beyond that, you can also install apps that either remove Apple’s restrictions or mod new functionality into existing apps.
-Some popular examples include CarBridge and Cercube.
+Some popular examples include CarBridge and Cercube [no longer available].
 You can also find jailbreak tweaks that simply add quality-of-life improvements — Activator, for one, lets you assign custom shortcuts to any gesture or button press.

 Jailbreaking doesn't just allow you to escape Apple's App Store walled garden, it also brings new iOS features to older unsupported devices.